erikrrodriguez/Cellular/README.md

 ![Cellular](http://i.imgur.com/4yVcap3.png)

 To quickly see what the app does, press the **Generate** button.
-Generate creates A4, F4, C4, and G4 notes with random paths each starting on a grid square adjacent to the center grid square.
+Generate creates C4, E4, G4, and B4 notes (CM7 chord) with random paths each starting on a grid square adjacent to the center grid square.

 You can also draw your own notes and paths while the game is paused.
 Simply click the squares in the path order you would like.
 Once you have your path, note, octave, and color defined press the **Insert** button.